Pouluthota22/scapic-test/README.md

 node server.js

 ```
-Go to the browser at open
+Go to the browser and open
 ```bash
 localhost:8000